 Californian sea lions

-Deltapark Neeltje Jans is the home of four Californian sea lions, named Jack, Levi, Clint and Oscar.
+Deltapark Neeltje Jans is the home of three Californian sea lions, named Jack, Levi and Clint.

 What is a sea lion?